Practicing scales is a key aspect of mastering any instrument you decide to learn.

 In this section, you’ll find some examples of how you can play the G Major scale throughout the neck, in standard notation and in tab.

-Keep in mind that these are not the only ways of playing it, there are several patterns and fingerings, and they all deserve some time put into them!
+Keep in mind that these are not the only ways of playing it, there are several patterns and fingerings, and they all deserve to have some time put into them.

 The first tab shows you a G Major scale fingering that takes advantage of the open strings of the guitar.
 You cover 2 octaves of the scale throughout the 6 strings.

 Play it over a metronome at a relatively slow tempo at first, and try to memorize each note that you’re playing at a steady pace.

 Also, remember to practice these examples both ascending and descending.

 This example starts on the same note as the previous one, but it doesn’t use the open strings.